Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 1. **Prepare Your Data**:

-   - After extracting your data, place the relevant Google Analytics HTML file(s) in a chosen directory.
+   - After extracting your data, place the relevant Google Analytics JOSN file(s) in a chosen directory.
    - The package will detect specific filenames automatically so ensure they are correctly named:
      - "watch-history.html": initiates YouTube watch history processing.
      - "MyActivity": initiates search history processing.